krisbarrett/kbarrett.com/_posts/2014-03-23-authentication-with-ember-rails.markdown

 date:   2014-03-24 18:58:00
 categories: ['blog']
 ---
 Most web applications require some form of user authentication.
 If you have ever developed a Ruby on Rails (RoR) application, it is likely that you have used an authentication gem such as Devise to handle user authentication.
 However, with the growing popularity of client-side MVC frameworks such as Ember.js, how do you leverage these gems in your application?
 This blog post will walk through setting up an ember-rails application using Devise for authentication.
+You can find the code for this tutorial [here](https://github.com/krisbarrett/ember-rails-auth-example).

 ### Setup Devise
 First, generate a new Rails application: